 Light a Building in Your City

 Many bridges, city halls, and skyscrapers have lights that will illuminate special colors for special causes.
-You can request the landmarks in your area to light up blue on May 16, 2021, or any day in May, in support of International Celiac Disease Awareness Day.
+You can request the landmarks in your area to be lit in blue on May 16, 2023, or any day in May, in support of International Celiac Disease Awareness Day.

 How You Can Participate